Legal rights of women in history: Scandinavia

 A married woman could divorce her husband and remarry.
 It was also socially acceptable for a free woman to cohabit with a man and have children with him without marrying him, even if that man was married: a woman in such a position was called frilla.
 There was no distinction made between children born inside or outside of marriage: both had the right to inherit property after their parents, and there was no "legitimate" or "illegitimate" children.

-These liberties gradually disappeared after the introductions of Christianity, and from the late 13th-century, they are no longer mentioned.
+These liberties gradually disappeared after the introductions of Christianity, and from the late 13th century, they are no longer mentioned.
 During the Christian Middle Ages, the Medieval Scandinavian law applied different laws depending on the local county law, signifying that the status of women could vary depending on which county she was living in.

 Sweden was given its first attempt of a national code by the Magnus Erikssons landslag in 1350.
 In medieval Christian Sweden, properties owned by the wife was merged into her husband's household and transferred under his care.
 This was similar to other countries within Europe where property was female property forfeited to the male during their marriage.
 So all the properties of the wife was managed by the husband and could be freely alienated unless it was her kinsman's inheritance which was an exception.
 By law, both sons and daughters could inherit properties but the sons would get double the amount that of the daughter.
 The Swedish law protected women from the authority of their husbands by transferring the authority to their male relatives.
 A wife's property and land also could not be taken by the husband without her family's consent but neither could the wife.
 This meant a woman could not transfer her property to her husband without her family or kinsman's consent either.

 Under the Civil Code of Christian V from 1683, the law of Denmark-Norway defined and unmarried female under the guardianship of her closest male relative regardless of her age, while a married woman was under the couverture of her husband.
-The same law terms was applied in Sweden-Finland in accordance with the Civil Code of 1734.
-Both the Civil Code of 1683 in the case of Denmark-Norway, and the Civil Code of 1734 in the case of Sweden-Finland, remained in place more or less unaltered until the mid 19th-century.
+The same law terms was applied in Sweden (with Finland) in accordance with the Civil Code of 1734.
+Both the Civil Code of 1683 in the case of Denmark-Norway, and the Civil Code of 1734 in the case of Sweden (with Finland), remained in place more or less unaltered until the mid 19th century.